 Steps for Making and Serving the Tea

-Step 1 If you haven't used the teapot for a while, rinse it out first with hot water.
+Step 1: Rinse the pot.
+If you haven't used the teapot for a while, rinse it out first with hot water.

 The best quality tea is expensive, even in bulk, but still less expensive and much higher quality than what you can get in tea bags.
-For comparison, Bing pays $100 per pound for green tea in China.
+For comparison, you can easily pay $100 per pound for green tea in China.
 You wouldn't usually buy a whole pound of tea, however, just a quarter pound at a time.

 The four teas we tasted during our class were: West Lake Dragon Well (green), Green Peak of Tongting Lake (green), Tie Guanyin (oolong), and Pu Er Cha (black).